microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/examples/v1.0-beta/New-MgPolicyTokenIssuancePolicy.md

 	DisplayName = "displayName-value"
 	IsOrganizationDefault = $true
 }
-New-MgPolicyTokenIssuancePolicy -BodyParameter $params
+New-MgBetaPolicyTokenIssuancePolicy -BodyParameter $params
 ```
-This example shows how to use the New-MgPolicyTokenIssuancePolicy Cmdlet.
+This example shows how to use the New-MgBetaPolicyTokenIssuancePolicy Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).